 Want to make the best peach pie you've ever had, with a crumbly topping and a sweet deep peach flavor, and don't want to spend all day in the kitchen combing the Internet or studying overly complicated recipes?
 This pie is so easy and has stood the test of time; read the comments near the bottom of the page.
 What makes it different from other peach pies is: it's mostly peaches, not crust or sugar; and the combination of spices is superb!
 And it doesn't matter if you're not a chef or have never made a pie before!
 Following these illustrated directions ANYONE can cook a perfect peach pie!
 Take this pie to a Fourth of July picnic and be the hit of the party!

-And for those of you who like the combination of peaches with either blackberries or blueberries, I'll have that recipe up in a few days!
+And for those of you who like the combination of peaches with blueberries,see this page for peach-blueberry pie!

 (per 9 inch deep dish pie)